 The Medicines and Healthcare products Regulatory Agency (MHRA) buys a wide range of goods and services to meet our customer’s needs.

-Most of our procurement involves a competitive tendering process and follows the EU procurement regulations and directives.
+Most of our procurement involves a competitive tendering process and follows the Public Contracts Regulations 2015.
 These will change according to the value of the contract.

 Details of our tender and contract documents are available on the Contracts Finder website.

-Procurements that exceed the thresholds set in EU Public Procurement Directive thresholds are advertised in Tenders electronic daily (TED) the supplement to the Official Journal of the EU (OJEU), via a contract notice.
+Procurements that exceed the thresholds set in Public Procurement Note 06/19 – Annex A are advertised in Find a Tender Service via a contract notice.

-The OJEU publishes information on all procurement contracts that are worth more than the EU limit.
+The Find a Tender Service publishes information on all high-value procurement opportunities, typically over £122,976 but varying in some cases.
 It invites suppliers to express interest or tender directly and sets out information about our contracts that have been awarded.

 The MHRA advertises 3 types of opportunity on the Contracts Finder website.
 These are: